 And its not just Rhonda taking it; Tim Ferriss is also a fan:

-However, recently Rhonda changed her probiotic choice to Visbiome.
+However, recently Dr. Rhonda Patrick changed her probiotic choice to Visbiome.

 Rhonda states that Visbiome offers almost the exact same formulation as VSL#3, at about $16 less per box of 30 packets.